saianudeepm/TodoListPro/README.md

 # TodoListPro

-This is a simple todo app that can be used to track some todo items
+This is a Android demo application called "TodoListPro" that can be used to track some todo items

+Time spent: 4 hours spent in total

 Features:
 ---------